crondeau/WP-starter-theme/README.md

 WP-starter-theme
 ================

-Starter theme for WordPress theme development
+A lightweight WordPress Development Theme for custom website development based on _s.